 Marketers think in campaigns.
 Engineers think in systems.
 I think in both.

-Twelve years at the intersection of marketing strategy, software engineering, and corporate operations.
-I architect scalable data engines and growth automation systems that neither a pure marketer nor a pure technologist could build alone — and the work is always forward.
+Twelve years at the intersection of marketing strategy, engineering, and operations.
+Building what neither a pure marketer nor a pure technologist could build alone.

 Built at the intersection